 The Shaker Historical Society has many collections that it researches, documents, preserves, and shares with the public.
 Most objects relate to the Shakers of North Union—their clothing, inventions, and tools—but there is a growing collection related to Shaker Village and the development of Shaker Heights as a community.

 For the past two years, SHS staff and volunteers have been adding our collections to CatalogIt, a cloud-based collections management database.
-With almost 700 items added and many more to go, this has been a time consuming but necessary move toward improved collections management and access.
-As of February 2024, over 200 items are available to the public through the museum's CatalogIt HUB.
+With over 1,300 items added and many more to go, this has been a time consuming but necessary move toward improved collections management and access.
+As of December 2025, nearly 800 items are available to the public through the museum's CatalogIt HUB.

 These items have been catalogued using the More Product, Less Process (MPLP) approach, which focuses on minimal processing in order to reduce backlogs.
 This means that entries may have incomplete information and temporary photographs with a goal of further processing from volunteers and paid interns at a later time.